kra/futel/media/sanitizer/station.md

 Better if barrel can be strapped to a post, alter base to accept post in that case.
 Better if barrel can be remote from pump and spigot or inaccessible, alter base in that case to support pump and spigot.

-Better to replace input conduit with weight at end of input tubing.
+Input conduit just keeps the input at the bottom of the barrel and discourages people yanking the tubing out, better to replace input conduit with weight and a conduit T at end of input tubing.

-Design is intended to be cheap, annoying to steal or strip, easy to service and replace, easy to source.
-A trap at the top will make the first pumping easier.
-No graywater basin for ease of cleaning, this means that the spigot has to be inconveniently located to keep water away from pumper's foot.
-This is not our best deployed design but it's cheaper (if barrels are available) and easier, and I don't know enough to describe the fancy one.
+Design is intended to be cheap, easy to source, annoying to steal or strip, easy to service and replace.
+A trap at the top will make pumping easier.
+Graywater basin has been eliminated for ease of cleaning, this means that the spigot has to be inconveniently located to keep water away from pumper's foot.
+This is not our best deployed design but it's cheaper (if barrels are available), easier, and less labor to build.